I was blank for few seconds, didn't know what to do: Sindhu on second Olympic medal | Sports-Games

 - Japan

-''...I was blank, my coach was in tears, it was a big moment, I hugged him and thanked him.
-I didn't know what to do for 5-6 seconds, I shouted so all emotions came together at that moment,'' she said during a virtual press conference.
+''...I was blank, my coach was literally in tears, it was a big moment.
+I hugged him and said 'Thank you.
+I didn't know what to do for 5-6 seconds, I shouted, so all emotions came together at that moment,'' she said during a virtual press conference.

 In the third-place play-off, Sindhu beat China's He Bing Jiao.
 The win came after a painful loss in the semifinals to world no 1 Tai Tzu Ying.